Blein7/gen-ai-bootcamp-2025/sentence-constructor/Meta-ai/prompt.md

 -provide words in their dictionary form,  student needs to figure out conjugations and tenses to use
 - provide a possible sentence structure
-- the table of vocabulary should only have the following columns: Japanese, Romaji, English Student Input: Bears are at the door, did you leave the garbage out?
+- the table of vocabulary should only have the following columns: Japanese, Romaji, English -Do not use romaji, when showing japanese text except in the vocabulary table Student Input: Bears are at the door, did you leave the garbage out?